ipesoft/rep/README.rst

 Paragraphs are separated by line breaks.
 Any initial word with less than 30 characters followed by ': ' is interpreted as the name of a person and is formatted accordingly.

 Highlights and links must be manually typed.
-Highlights are delimited by two lines
+Highlights start with a particular HTML anchor belonging to the "part" class and end with an HTML horizontal line of the same class:

 ::